Crutches can be a necessity for people with leg injuries. Broken leg, surgery, are all reasons why someone might want to

 For the price you will pay for them, they offer even more than you might expect.
 Not the best crutches out there they are still serviceable.

 Check Price and the reviews of the Hugo Lightweight Adjustable Aluminum Crutches

 Another Medline product, MDS805160 is made for taller people.
 People taller than 6’2″ can use them without much concern.
 They are easily adjustable even for shorter people.
 Hand grips are covered with foam.
 They are comfortable enough but can be sticky after long use.
-Forearm part is made out of elastic rubber.
+The forearm part is made out of elastic rubber.
 Some users have reported that they can be somewhat uncomfortable.

 The part that makes them non-weight bearing is the adjustable length.
 For those who need one crutch to be longer, it will be easy to extend anyone of them.
 When they are fixed in place, they will not move.
 The rubber tip is well made for keeping the crutch in place.